CRDB: a database of charged cosmic rays: Introduction

 The paper is organised as follows: Sect.~\ref{sec:db_content} describes the database content; Sect.~\ref{sec:website} describes the website and available tools.
 We conclude and comment on possible improvements of the database in Sect.~\ref{sec:concl}.
-Appendix~\ref{app:rules} provides the rules used by the database to combine CR quantities from a given experiment (e.g., to form quantity A/B from A and B fluxes); App.~\ref{app:bibtex} gives a summary list of all the experiments/references contained in this first release.
+Appendix~\ref{app:rules} provides the rules to combine CR quantities from a given experiment (e.g., to form quantity A/B from A and B fluxes), and App.~\ref{app:bibtex} gives a summary list of all the experiments/references contained in this first release.